 Migrant mother charged with felonies over bathroom dispute with Chicago police speaks out

-“I was desperate,” Dayrelys Coy, 21, told the Tribune Monday.
+“I was desperate,” Dayrelys Coy, 21, told the Chicago Tribune on Monday.
 “All the children and women needed to use a clean bathroom.”

 Coy said that the officers told her and a group of migrants to use the portable bathroom outside.
 But migrants living at the 8th District police station told the Tribune that the portable bathroom gets cleaned only periodically and is not enough for the more than 60 people, including 30 young children, who live at the station.